xforscom/TIYF.ENGINE/docs/OPS-RUNBOOK.md

 - `/health.secrets` contains provenance labels (`env`, `missing`).
 - Metrics: `engine_secret_provenance{integration="...",source="..."}`.

+## Scenario 10 – Alert sink failures or missing alerts (demo-only)

+_Environment assumptions:_ ALERT_SINK_TYPE may be `discord`, `file`, or `none`; secrets are env-only.

+**How to detect**
+1. /metrics shows `engine_alerts_total` increasing but no messages arrive at the sink.
+2. Host logs contain `alert_sink warn` or `alert_sink error`.
+3. In proof mode, artifacts/alerts.log is missing or empty.

+**What to do**
+1. Check env vars on host: `echo $ALERT_SINK_TYPE`, `echo $ALERT_DISCORD_WEBHOOK_URL` (presence only; do not log value).
+2. If using Discord: verify webhook URL is reachable (network/firewall), retry sending a curl POST with a dummy payload (without secrets).
+3. If using file sink: ensure ALERT_FILE_PATH directory is writable and not full.
+4. If the sink is optional for the current run, set ALERT_SINK_TYPE=none and restart to suppress noise.

+**When to escalate or stop**
+- If alerts are expected in demo and delivery cannot be restored within 15 minutes, stop the engine and notify devs.
+- Never paste tokens into logs or tickets.

 ### What to Do
 1. Verify env vars are set (e.g., `echo $OANDA_PRACTICE_TOKEN`).
 2. If secrets missing, set env or restart after injecting via CI/Secrets.